-Co-operative values include ethical values of openness, honesty and social responsibility that are values the board should aspire to inculcate across the organisation creating a culture of co-operation.
+Co-operative values include ethical values of openness, honesty and social responsibility.
 The board of directors of a co-operative must chart a course to ensure their decisions are consistent with the co-operative principles, and their behaviour as managers of the co-operative evinces the co-operative values.

 Australia has incorporated the co-operative principles into the legislation governing co-operatives.